CZ-NIC/yangson/docs/context.rst

 This module implements the following classes:

+* :class:`ModuleData`: Data related to a YANG module or submodule.
 * :class:`Context`: Repository of data model structures and methods.
 * :class:`FeatureExprParser`: Parser for **if-feature** expressions.

 The module defines the following exceptions:

 * :exc:`ModuleNotFound`: YANG module not found.
+* :exc:`ModuleNotRegistered`: Module is not registered in YANG library.
 * :exc:`BadYangLibraryData`: Invalid YANG library data.
 * :exc:`BadPath`: Invalid :term:`schema path`
 * :exc:`UnknownPrefix`: Unknown namespace prefix.